 In early August the sun sets behind the horizon, but for a while, it is still possible to hike at any time of day or night (depending on the desire and weather, of course)!

 From early February to the second half of March in winter.
 And from the second half of July to the end of October in summer and autumn.

-Everyone likes to shoot at Lofoten in winter.
+Everyone likes to shoot in the Lofoten Islands in winter.

 But everyone has their own preferences.

 The winter season begins in mid January and lasts until the second half of March.

 In December and January there is the Polar Night.
 The sun is not rising from behind the horizon.
 Twilight is only a few hours a day.
 It is best to shoot the Northern Lights, if the sky is clear and the weather is bad, you may be stuck in a hotel.

 Maybe you’ll be lucky and the snow will cover everything around you.
 It’s beautiful.
 It makes for a superb landscape contrast.

 The geography of your trip will expand significantly in the summer.
 You can reach the mountains, hard-to-reach beaches, climb the mountain peaks and shoot the Lofoten Islands from the top.